The Invention of the Fountain Pen

 I have been selling art for artists and creators over the past 10 years.
-I’ve visited their studios, attended their booths at art shows, and have heard first hand the challenges they face to get their art in front of a qualified buyer.
+I’ve visited their studios, attended their booths at art shows, and have heard firsthand the challenges they face to get their art in front of a qualified buyer.
 That’s where I come in….let me help you so you can do what you do best…create more art!

-Finally, we specialize in connecting emerging, national and international artists with art collectors.
+We specialize in connecting emerging, national and international artists with art collectors.

 You may also be interested in our post 12 Hot Items to Consign.